Scholarships + Awards

 - One (1) $10,000 SAPL MEDes Entrance Scholarship to an International Student.

-MEDes - additional support
+MEDes additional support - application required

 In addition to the graduate entrance scholarships above, other funding sources are also available to MEDes students: